Official websites use .gov

 Chris McBain

 We invite you to review the report to learn about a colleague’s current pursuits, or to identify a laboratory with which you may wish to collaborate or refer a student.
-The report is also fully searchable to assist potential postdoctoral fellows, graduate students, clinical fellows, and others in navigating to the information they need.
+The report is also fully searchable to assist potential postdoctoral fellows, graduate students, clinical fellows, and others in navigating the information they need.

-The drive and purpose of the DIR, on behalf of the American public and the scientific community, is to lead research and training to understand human development, improve reproductive health, enhance the lives of children and adolescents, and optimize abilities for all.
+The drive and purpose of the DIR, on behalf of the American public and the international community, is to lead research and training to understand human development, improve reproductive health, enhance the lives of children and adolescents, and optimize abilities for all.
 You can share your ideas and proposals for collaborative initiatives with me at mcbainc@mail.nih.gov.

 Sincerely yours,